emqx/eip/active/0003-new-config-files.md

 - The config files should be more readable and editable to users.

-- The configs should be able to updated at runtime.
+- It should be possible to update the configs at runtime.

-- The config files should be able to upgraded in a backward compatible manner during release hot upgrade.
+- It should be possible to upgrade the config files in a backward-compatible manner during release hot upgrade.

 ## Design